 Chinese often say money can make a ghost turn a millstone.
-It is to say money really can do a lot of things.
+That is to say, money really can do a lot of things.
 Buy Direct

 |He – harmonious

 ‘People harmony’ is an integral part of Chinese culture.
-When you have harmonious relations with others, things will be a lot easier for you.
+When you have harmonious relations with others, things will be much easier.

 |Ai – love, affection

 Don’t need to say any more about this one.
-Just want to point out ai is often used with ‘Mianzi’ together.
+I just want to point out that AI is often used together with Mianzi.
 Aimianzi means ‘be concerned about one’s face-saving.’

 |Mei – beautiful, pretty

-The United States of American is called Mei Guo in the short form.
+The United States of America is called Mei Guo in the short form.
 Guo means country, so Meiguo is a good name.

 |Ji – lucky, auspicious, propitious